A Guide to the Hannon Library

 Mon. – Thurs.
 8:00 a.m. - 11:00 p.m.
 Friday 8:00 a.m. - 5:00 p.m.
 Saturday 12:00 noon - 5:00 p.m.
 Sunday 1:00 p.m. - 11:00 p.m.

-- The Learning Commons is located on the First Floor and is an area the combines traditional library research assistance with academic support through the Writing Center and the Math Tutoring Lab.
-Students can also use any of the computer workstations in the area, check out laptops, and receive assistance with using software programs.
+- The Learning Commons is part of the Academic Support Program and is located on the First Floor and is an area the combines traditional library research assistance with academic support through the Writing Center and the Math and Science Tutoring Lab.

-- The Library's Electronic Classroom—Lib.114--is located to the left of the Circulation Desk and has 31 computers used primarily for library research classes.
+- The Library's electronic classrooms—Lib.113 and Lib.
+114--are located to the left of the Circulation Desk.
+Each classroom has 31 computers used primarily for library research classes, but computer access is available when there is not a class in session.

-- Hannon Library has 30 wireless laptops that connect you to the Internet and the campus network.
+- Hannon Library has iPads and laptops available to checkout that connect you to the Internet and the campus network.
 The laptops can be checked out by going to the main desk (Ask Us) in the Learning Commons.

 - Wi-Fi Access -- Hannon Library has wireless capability throughout and just outside the building.